 There are lots of tops you can pair with skinny jeans that will make them more flattering.
-But skinny jeans are the least forgiving clothing item I can think of, so even if you find the perfect shirt to wear with them, your outfit will be ruined if you choose the wrong footwear.
+But even so, your outfit will be ruined if you choose the wrong shoes.

-To insure that doesn't happen, check out my picks below for some of the best (and worst) shoes to wear with skinny jeans.
+To insure that doesn't happen, check out my picks below for some of the best (and worst) women's shoe styles to wear with skinny jeans.

 Flat Shoes with Skinny JeansIf you have long legs and narrow hips, ballet flats and skimmers are great for pairing with skinny jeans.
 Since they're not at all bulky, they won't stand out or call too much attention to your feet, and they also help continue the lean silhouette created by the skinny jeans.